Paintmasterr/hello-world/README.md

 "Creative Commons licensed"
 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+In the terminal use the package manager [pip](https://pip.pypa.io/en/stable/) to install modules.

 ```bash
 pip install pipwin